galaxyproject/training-material/topics/computational-chemistry/tutorials/md-simulation-gromacs/tutorial.md

  3. Equilibration of the solvent around the protein (with two ensembles, NVT and NPT)
  4. Production simulation, which produces our trajectory.

-This is a binary file that records the atomic coordinates at multiple time steps, and therefore shows the dynamic motion of the molecule.
+The trajectory is a binary file that records the atomic coordinates at multiple time steps, and therefore shows the dynamic motion of the molecule.
 Using visualization software, we can display this trajectory as a film displaying the molecular motion of the protein.
 We will discuss each step making up this workflow in more detail.

 # Getting data